wp-plugins/watermark-reloaded/readme.txt

 = Plugin doesn't work ... =

-Please specify as many informations as you can to help me debug the problem.
-Check in your error.log if you can.
+Please specify debug information like:
+ * screenshot of Watermark RELOADED settings
+ * any error message output (also check in php error.log file)
+ * output of your phpinfo()

 = Error message says that I don't have GD extension installed =

-Contact your hosting provider and ask him to enable GD extension for your host, because without GD extension you won’t be able to watermark your images.
+Contact your hosting provider and ask them to enable GD extension for your host, because without GD extension you won't be able to watermark your images.

 = Error message says that I don't have FreeType Library =

-Contact your hosting provider and ask him to install FreeType Library on your host, without it you can't make text watermarks.
+Contact your hosting provider and ask them to install FreeType Library on your host, without it you won't be able to make text watermarks.

 = Is there any way to watermark previously uploaded images? =

-No there's no way to watermark previously uploaded images and probably this feautre won't exist.
+No there's no way to watermark previously uploaded images.
+I plan to implement this feature in
+<a href="http://eappz.eu/en/products/watermark-reloaded-pro/">Watermark RELOADED Pro</a>.

 == Screenshots ==

-1. Screenshot of settings page
+1. Screenshot of Watermark RELOADED settings page
-2. Example of watermarked picture with applyed above watermark settings
+2. Example of a picture watermarked with above settings
+3. Teaser screenshot of Watermark RELOADED Pro settings page

 == Changelog ==